Porcelainexpand_more

 Gift of Judy Murakami in loving memory of her aunt, Ruth Tanbaraexpand_more 2021.53

-Born into the family of a soy-sauce producer, Itaya first became interested in ceramics as a child owing to a father who practiced the Japanese tea ceremony.
-Itaya was particularly fascinated by the tea bowls used in the ceremony from which to drink tea.
-Later, he went to the Tokyo Fine Arts School and studied sculpture because the university did not offer ceramics courses at the time.
-After college, he established his own kiln and won accolades for his works.
+Itaya Hazan first became interested in ceramics as a child; he was particularly fascinated by the tea bowls his father used in the Japanese tea ceremony.
+He studied sculpture at the Tokyo Fine Arts School (the university did not offer ceramics courses at the time), and after college he established his own kiln and won accolades for his works.
 In 1953, Itaya became the first ceramicist to receive the Order of Culture.
-He was also nominated as a Living National Treasure in 1960 but declined.
+He was also nominated as a Living National Treasure in 1960 but declined the honor.

-Itaya developed an underglazing technique called hokō, which translates to “enveloping the light.”
-The hokō matte glaze gives the kannon a mellow, glowing quality, as if the sculpture is glowing from within.
-The realistic representation of the drapery underscores Itaya’s training in sculpture at university.
-Kannon is the bodhisattva of compassion, and is one of the most popular and commonly depicted Buddhist figures in Japan.
+Itaya developed an underglazing technique called hokō, which means “enveloping the light.”
+Here, the hokō matte glaze endows the Kannon with a mellow radiance, as if it glowed from within.
+The realistic representation of the drapery underscores Itaya’s training in sculpture.

 This record has been reviewed by our curatorial staff but may be incomplete.
 These records are frequently revised and enhanced.
 If you notice a mistake or have additional information about this object, please email collectionsdata@artsmia.org.